 It never fails.
 As soon as I mention that my husband is a pilot, one of several typical responses/questions will immediately follow.
-It’s truly not the asker’s fault, as there is no way for them to have an insider scoop unless they are, well, an insider, and aviation truly is a vast and fascinating career.
+It’s truly not the asker’s fault, as there is no way for them to have an insider scoop unless they are, well, an insider, and aviation truly is a vast and fascinating career and lifestyle.
 There is a certain mystery and romanticism that has always surrounded aviation life.
-And honestly, I kind of like it that like that.
-The way I see little boys’ eyes light up, their hearts beating with excitement and wonder when my pilot walks confidently into the room with his uniform on…
+And honestly, I kind of like it like that.
+The way I see little girls’ and boys’ eyes light up, their hearts beating with excitement and wonder when my pilot walks confidently into the room with his uniform on…

-Yeah, I love it!
+Yes, please!
+Yeah, I love it.
+Guess what?
 I know exactly how they feel, because that guy in uniform?
 He makes my eyes light up and my heart flutter too!

 However, there is a largely misunderstood stereotype of aviation life (living the dream!) stoked by a culmination of media, Hollywood, and assumptions.
 Thank you, no thank you, Tom Cruise.
 Though…now that I think on it a moment, I do believe there’s a better than average chance that a few of our fly guys do fantasize that they epitomize the quintessence of Maverick.